Lazy Luddite Log

 Favourite Music

 Queen is my all-time favourite band.
-The rest of those named in my profile are more a representative sampling than a definitive list.
-It's difficult to say exactly what it is that unites the music I am into.
-Potentially anything from the massive half-century back catalogue of blues-derived popular music (aka 'rock and roll') is something I go for.
+Any others are more a representative sampling than a definitive list.
+Consider Jethro Tull, The Carpenters, Led Zeppelin, Stevie Wonder, Midnight Oil, George Michael, Crowded House, Seal.
+It is difficult to say exactly what it is that unites the music I'm into.
+Potentially anything from the massive half-century back catalogue of blues-derived popular music (aka 'rock-and-roll') is something I go for.
 I enjoy many different variations of that music - metal - rock - pop - soul - funk – as well as older forms like folk and jazz.
 The musical aspects of a track are usually more important to me than the words sung (half the time the words are difficult to decipher).
 I like my music to be well-played but will forgive a lack of skill if the music is fun.

 Favourite Books